CS506/fall2016-group2/documents/Requirements/NotCompleteRequirements.md

 Application runs on Amazon Webservice Servers. __High Priority__

-If my post contains an optional start time, it becomes viewable once the start time has elapsed.
-Otherwise it becomes viewable immediately. __High Priority__

-Posts with a stop time should become hidden once the stop time has passed.
-Otherwise the post is shown forever. __High Priority__

 Posts can be shared anonymously. __High Priority__

 There is a profile page for each user. __Medium Priority__